 The AQA Unit Award Scheme recognition is offered as an optional extra on many of our courses, at an additional cost of £40 per person.

-Accreditation takes the form of a short answer written assessment and usually takes approximately 30-40 minutes.
-AQA is usually completed on the day of the course (after the course has been completed) or alternatively, delegates can make an appointment with Autism NI to complete the accreditation at a later date.
+Accreditation takes the form of a short answer written assessment and usually takes approximately 30-40 minutes to complete.
+AQA is usually sent electronically to delegates after their course has been completed, for them to complete and return in their own time.
 For further queries, please contact the Training Department.

 Accreditations available through the AQA unit award scheme